MicrosoftDocs/entra-docs/docs/architecture/deployment-scenario-workforce-guest.md

    :::image type="content" source="media/deployment-scenario-workforce-guest/identity-governance-catalogs-inline.png" alt-text="Screenshot of New access review, Enterprise applications, All applications, Identity Governance, New catalog." lightbox="media/deployment-scenario-workforce-guest/identity-governance-catalogs-expanded.png":::

-1. Enter a unique name for the catalog and provide a description.
+1. Enter a unique name and description for the catalog               .
 Requestors see this information in an access package's details.
-1. To create access packages in this catalog for internal users, select **Enabled for external users** \> **No**.
+1. To create access packages in this catalog only for internal users, select **Enabled for external users** \> **No**.

    :::image type="content" source="media/deployment-scenario-workforce-guest/identity-governance-new-catalog.png" alt-text="Screenshot of New catalog with No selected for the Enabled for external users control.":::